 When the nucleolus is activated, it appears to drive tumor growth.
 This seems to be because, as cells divide and proliferate, they need to generate more ribosomes to keep up with increased protein demands — so the nucleolus needs to shift up a gear.

-In fact, cancer cells spend the majority of their energy on the production of new ribosomes.
+In fact, cancer cells spend the

 The scientists involved in the new study, based at the University of Edinburgh’s Cancer Research Centre in the United Kingdom, took tumor tissue from colorectal cancer patients and examined aspirin’s effects on the cells in the laboratory.